AlexFreik/Checkers-in-Delft/WEB.md

 < Access-Control-Allow-Origin: *
 < Access-Control-Allow-Credentials: true
 ```
-The server responded with code 401 because of lack of the `Authorization` header in the request.
+The server responded with code 401 because of the lack of the `Authorization` header in the request.

 ```
 > HEAD /basic-auth/user/passwd HTTP/1.1